GaryAsher/challenge-run-site/.docs/REMINDERS.md

 - [ ] Fix top container to be flush with game tabs.

 ### /rules/ page
-- [ ] For Rule Builder's filters, add 'unpickable' headers that separates categories by tiers
 - [ ] Run Categories uses old variables.
 Update to 3-tiered category system.

 ### /history/ page
 - [ ] Needs better filtering.
 Only show verified runs, community milestones, records broken (if verified), etc.

 ### /submit/ page
-- [ ] Move tab to far right of container.
 - [ ] Fix js selector to only appear when hovering drop-down.
 Currently allows selection when on top of text.
 - [ ] Update logic to require character selection for Hades 2.
 This needs to be category specific, as it is not relevant for Chaos Trials.
 - [ ] Update the order of the form to mirror the payload.